Overview

 Foundry ZKsync simplifies developing and testing smart contracts on ZKsync with minimal changes to your workflow.
 With the installation and migration guides, you’ll be able to start building quickly while benefiting from ZKsync's scalability.

-For more details or to get started, check out the Installation Guide or dive into the Getting Started section.
+For more details or to get started, check out the or dive into the section.